-- Enjoy a boat tour of Aransas Bay to view the only self-sustaining populations of Whooping Cranes on their wintering grounds, while being entertained by dolphins playing in the wake of the boat - Visit premier birding sites of the Texas Coastal Bend in Port Aransas, Rockport, and Corpus Christi - Search for Pauraque, Clay-colored Thrush, Longbilled Thrasher, Olive Sparrow, and other regional specialties at Laguna-Atascosa and Santa Ana NWRs and the World Birding Centers at Estero Llano Grande SP, Quinta Mazatlan, Edinburg Scenic Wetlands, and Bentsen-Rio Grande SP - Delight in close views of Green Jay, Great Kiskadee, Altamira Oriole, and more - Experience the sight and sounds of hundreds of Red-crowned Parrot as they roost in Brownsville - Visit wetlands and coastal grasslands of Cameron County for shorebirds, waders, Least Grebe, Green and Ringed Kingfishers, White-tailed Hawk, and Aplomado Falcon - Marvel at some of the 300+ butterfly species recorded in the valley at the National Butterfly Center - Learn about the fascinating history of South Texas while travelling through King and Kenedy Counties and visiting ethno-botanist Benito Trevino's Rancho Lomitas
+- Arrive early and get your butterfly eyes on.
+See as many as 60 species per day at the Texas Butterfly Festival November 4 7 in nearby Mission, TX - Then add time at the Rio Grande Valley Birding Festival, November 8 12 fun! - Watch Whooping Crane and myriad waders and shorebirds on a boat tour of Aransas Bay - Visit premier birding sites of the Texas Coastal Bend in Port Aransas, Rockport, and Corpus Christi - Search for Pauraque, Clay-colored Thrush, Long-billed Thrasher, Olive Sparrow, and other regional specialties at Laguna Atascosa and Santa Ana NWRs and the World Birding Centers at Estero Llano Grande SP, Quinta Mazatlan, Edinburg Scenic Wetlands, and Bentsen-Rio Grande SP - Delight in close views of Green Jay, Great Kiskadee, Altamira Oriole, and more - Experience the sight and sounds of hundreds of Red-crowned Parrot as they roost in Brownsville - Visit wetlands and coastal grasslands of Cameron County for shorebirds, waders, Least Grebe, Green and Ringed Kingfishers, White-tailed Hawk, and Aplomado Falcon - Marvel at some of the 300+ butterfly species recorded in the valley at the National Butterfly Center - Learn about the fascinating history of South Texas while traveling through King and Kenedy Counties and visiting ethno-botanist Benito Trevino's Rancho Lomitas